By Pankhuri Kumar

 Shatavari has a mild flavour and can be eaten raw, grilled or roasted.
 It goes with pretty much anything including salads, soups and even pickles.
 It is prepared in different ways all over the world.

 If one can understand how magical the herb truly is, it can do wonders to the human body.
 Consuming it on a regular basis promotes flawless and younger looking skin.
+However, if you are suffering from an ailment, then do take professional medical advice before making it a part of your diet.
 It helps in digestion, having a strong immune system and keeping the body toxin free.
 Shatavari benefits almost all parts of the body and helps people live a calm and tension-free life.
 Without any effort, the results from simply including this super food in the diet are amazing!

 About the Author